Mr-Bhardwa7/cloud-storage-manager/README.md

 ### 📜 Shell Scripts Guide

-For detailed information about the shell scripts, check out the [Shell Scripts Guide](scripts/README.md).
+For detailed information about the shell scripts, check out the [📜 Shell Scripts Guide](scripts/).

 ---